Conan O'Brien: Personal life

 O'Brien met Elizabeth Ann "Liza" Powel in 2000, when, as a senior copywriter for the advertising agency Foote, Cone & Belding, she appeared in a pre-taped sketch on Late Night with Conan O'Brien in which O'Brien sought to craft a more effective TV commercial for Hilton Furniture, a store in Houston, where his show aired in an undesirable timeslot of 2:40am.
 The couple dated for nearly 18 months before their 2002 marriage in Powel's hometown of Seattle.
-O'Brien and Powel have a daughter, Neve (born 2003) and a son, Beckett (born 2005).
+O'Brien and Powel have a daughter, Neve, and a son, Beckett (born 2005).
+O'Brien was included in People magazine's list of the nation's "100 Most Eligible Bachelors" for the year 2000.
+Before meeting Powel, O'Brien was in a relationship with Lynn Kaplan, talent booker for Late Night with Conan O'Brien.
+He briefly dated Lisa Kudrow before her Friends success.

 O'Brien often speaks about his Irish Catholic heritage.
 On a 2009 episode of Inside the Actors Studio, he stated that ancestors from both sides of his family moved to America from Ireland starting in the 1850s, subsequently marrying only other Irish Catholics, and that his lineage is thus 100% Irish Catholic.
 His entirely homogenous ancestry was confirmed via DNA test a decade later, which he shared on The Late Show with Stephen Colbert.
 O'Brien noted that being entirely descended from just one ethnic group is extremely rare for an American, and that his being so "shocked" his doctor.

 He has been a registered Democrat since casting his first vote for president in 1984 for Walter Mondale.
 He considers himself a moderate on the political spectrum.
 O'Brien founded the anti-hunger organization Labels Are For Jars with his friend and former Harvard dormmate Father Paul B. O'Brien.
 He also helped open the Cor Unum meal center in Lawrence, Massachusetts in 2006.

 Starting in September 2006, O'Brien was stalked by Father David Ajemian of the Archdiocese of Boston, who, despite multiple warnings to stop, sent O'Brien letters signed as "your priest stalker".
 Ajemian later sent O'Brien death threats and tried to forcefully enter a taping of Late Night before being arrested.
 On April 8, 2008, Ajemian pleaded guilty to stalking, and was later laicized.
+As part of the plea deal, Ajemian volunteered a restraining order to stay away from O'Brien for two years.
+As of November 2010, no further harassment of O'Brien has been reported.